thiago4go/dapr-workshop/docs/challenge-2/dotnet.md

 }
 ```

-## Calling the app route
+## Call the app route

-Let's go back to the _pizza-store_ service.
-We will create a Service Invocation action to call the `/cook` endpoint from our _pizza-kitchen_ service.
+Navigate back to the _pizza-store_ service.
+Construct a Dapr Service Invocation call to the `/cook` endpoint on the _pizza-kitchen_ service.

-First, update the `PostOrder()` function, add the following line after the `await SaveOrderToStateStore(order);` invocation:
+First, update the `PostOrder()` function by adding the following line after the `await SaveOrderToStateStore(order);` invocation:

 ```csharp
 // Start cooking